Shilpajoshi7/Assignment/README.md

 # _Challenge 3_
 ---
-This function is to get value from the nested object.
-In this function we will pass the two arguments:
+The function is to get value from the nested object.
+In this function I am passing pass the two arguments:
 1) Object
 2) Key

-We have the nested object in which we have given a key and for that key we have to find the value from that nested object.
+I have nested object in which I have given a key and for that key I have to find the value from that nested object.

-To run this we need to run
+To run this I need to run

 `python main.py -o "{'x':{'y':{'z':'a'}}}" -k "x/y/z"`